apaciuk/figurine-urban-system/README.md

 ### Strapi CMS Back End ###

-1. Is self contained/hosted & is inside db folder (rails-figurine-cms) with own subfolders
+1. Is self contained/hosted & is in root folder (rails-figurine-cms) with schema screenshots & own subfolders
-2. Uses the same Postgresql database as the Rails App, & values in .env file
+2. Uses the same Postgresql database as the Rails App, & values in own .env file
 3. See its Readme for usage and also more docs at:

 https://strapi.io/resource-center